pupkinivan/Duke-imageDSP/README.md

 # Duke-imageDSP
-Here are my (Ivan Pupkin) personal notes, some implementations and comparisons of most methods exposed in the [Introduction to image and video processing course][course] by Guillermo Sapiro from Duke on Coursera.
+Here are my (Ivan Pupkin) personal notes, some implementations and comparisons of most methods exposed in the [image and video processing course][course] by Guillermo Sapiro from Duke on Coursera.

 ## Notebooks